OpenElements/open-elements-website/content/posts/2023-03-14-java-release-train.md

 ---
 outdated: false
 showInBlog: true
-title: "Every Six Months an Update: The Path to the Current Java Release Train"
+title: "Every Six Months an Update: The Path to the Java Release Train"
 date: 2023-03-14
 author: hendrik
-excerpt: "In recent years, there have been various changes in the Java Release Train, leading to confusion and misunderstandings within the community."
+excerpt: "In recent years, there have been various changes in the Java Release Train, leading to confusion and misunderstandings within the community.
+This post will give an overview of the changes and how you can be better prepared for the next Java releases."
 categories: [Java]
 origin: https://www.heise.de/blog/Der-Java-Release-Train-7350614.html
 preview_image: "/posts/2023-03-14-java-release-train/Preview.jpg"